wmorgan/dcos-docs/1.7/overview/components.md

 ```

 ## History Service
-The history service provides a simple service for storing stateful information about your DC/OS cluster.
+The history service stores stateful information about your DC/OS cluster.
 This data is stored on disk for 24 hours.
-Along with storing this data, the history service also exposes a HTTP API for the DC/OS user interface to query.
-All DC/OS cluster stats which involve memory, CPU and disk usage are driven by this service (including the donuts!).
+The history service also exposes a HTTP API for the DC/OS user interface to query.
+All DC/OS cluster statistics which involve memory, CPU, and disk usage are driven by this service.

 ```
 [Unit]